How to make an advance decision

 Review your advance decision regularly

-You should review your advance decision regularly to make sure that it still matches your wishes and preferences.
-If you want to, you can make changes to it.
+You should review your advance decision regularly to make sure that it still properly reflects your intentions.
+However you must have mental capacity to make any changes.

 To do this, you can start afresh and complete a new form.
 Or you can make changes to your existing document, making sure you sign and date it again to confirm the changes.